What can you do?

 Is it OK to eat local finfish during a red tide?

-Yes, it is safe to eat local finfish as long as the fish are filleted before eaten.
+Yes, it is safe to eat local finfish as long as the fish are filleted before being eaten.
 Although toxins may accumulate in the guts of fish, these areas are disposed of when the fish are filleted.
 However, it is never a good idea to eat dead or distressed animals, especially in a red tide area, because the reason for the animal's strange behavior or death cannot be absolutely known.

 Does cooking or freezing destroy the Florida red tide toxin?